 If you’re experiencing any mild discomfort during recovery, patients can manage it by taking an over-the-counter pain medication.† It’s important that patients avoid chewing on the tooth until all of the tenderness is gone, as this will help avoid recontamination of the interior of the tooth.†

 Choosing Your Root Canal Provider

-If you’re interested in a minimally invasive1 root canal procedure that helps you save your natural tooth, use our Provider Finder to locate a dentist or endodontist in your area with the GentleWave System.
+Are you interested in a revolutionary root canal treatment option that can help save your natural tooth?
+Use our Provider Locator to find a GentleWave Provider in your area today!

 The GentleWave® Procedure is a medical procedure that is designed to prepare, clean and preserve the structure of teeth1,2,4 indicated for root canal therapy.
 Comparable to similar treatment options, there is a potential risk of adverse effects.
 If you are considering the GentleWave Procedure, ask your clinician if you are a proper candidate.